-But tigers actually claim an average of 85 lives per year – mostly in South Asia, and they claim more people’s lives than any other cat in the world.
+But tigers actually claim around 50 lives per year – mostly in South Asia, and they take more lives than any other cat in the world.
 There used to be many more deaths averaging close to 2,000 per year; the numbers have sharply decreased in recent years likely due to declining populations.

 But back to the original question – could you survive one?
 Sure – and we’ll talk about how.
 But will you?
 Probably not.